absolunet/node-ioc/readme.md

 ## Contributing

 You are welcome to contribute to the Node IoC framework.
-You can find the official contribution guide in the [official documentation](https://documentation.absolunet.com/docs-node-ioc/en/1.0/contributions).
+Please read the [Contribution Guidelines](contributing.md).

 ## Code of Conduct